varunmc/cassandra-server/README.md

 ```

 # Logging #
 Cassandra is an [Event Emitter][event-emitter] that emits events in response to log messages and errors from the server.
-Events can be listened to using the ```on``` method like so:
+Events can be listened to using the ```on``` method:

 ```javascript
 cassandra.on('eventName', function(message) {